ironhacks/Tutorials-COVID-19/tutorials-fall-2020/python/tutorial-4-submissions.md

 ### Adding sections/headers

 Jupyter Notebooks allow for Markdown formatted cells in addition to code.
 A good practice to improve your submission's readability is to break many long sections of code up into logical sections using markdown cells with titles and a short description of what the next section is trying to accomplish.
+See tutorial #1 for more details on markdown language (and cheat sheet)

 ### Code Comments